What’s better than old fashioned gingerbread at the holidays? Not too much. ;) Hope you enjoy this old recipe of mine!

 It is so lovely and so delicious.

 It’s an old recipe I’ve had for many, many years now.
-I’ve tweaked it a bit over the years.
+I’ve tweaked it here and there over the years.

 I had a really hard time getting a “yummy” looking photo of this gingerbread.